COVID-19 Update: Friday, September 18

 Department of Health

-- Following up on its guidance released last week on compassionate care access to skilled nursing facilities, the Department of Health has posted a fact sheet on compassionate care, a comparison between regular visiting and compassionate care visiting, and an infographic showing these differences.
+The Department of Health has issued guidance for individuals who have had close contact with someone who has been diagnosed with COVID-19.- Following up on its guidance released last week on compassionate care access to skilled nursing facilities, the Department of Health has posted a fact sheet on compassionate care, a comparison between regular visiting and compassionate care visiting, and an infographic showing these differences.

 - The Department of Health issued a health alert providing recommendations and considerations for point-of-care antigen testing in nursing homes.